luzalbaposse/luzalbaposse.github.io/_posts/2024-04-18-WhatOnEarthZKComputation.markdown

 ### Which is the Math Behind This?

-The mathematical foundation of Zero-Knowledge Virtual Machines (zkVMs) is deeply rooted in the field of cryptography, particularly in the concepts and constructions of zero-knowledge proofs (ZKPs).
-The ability to perform computations in a zero-knowledge manner within a virtual machine environment requires a complex interplay of algebraic, cryptographic, and computational theories.
+The mathematical foundation of Zero-Knowledge Virtual Machines is deeply rooted in tthe concepts and constructions of zero-knowledge proofs.
+The ability to perform computations in a zk manner within a virtual machine environment requires an interplay of algebraic, cryptographic, and computational theories.
 Here’s an exploration of the key mathematical principles and structures that enable zkVMs to function:

 1. **Polynomial Commitments and Interpolations:**
    - **Basics:** Many zkVM implementations utilize polynomial commitments as a core technique.
 A polynomial commitment scheme allows a prover to commit to a polynomial in such a way that they can later reveal reliable proofs about the polynomial's properties (like evaluations at specific points) without revealing the entire polynomial.